Your chance to have your say over improvements to the A47 in Norfolk

 Think it's time for improvements to the A47?
 Then next week's your chance to have your say.

-People who feel strongly about the region's outdated west-east artery are being encouraged to voice their opinions to the organisation responsible for the road at a series of public events, which begin today.
+People who feel strongly about the region's outdated west-east artery are being encouraged to voice their opinions to the organisation responsible for the road at a series of public events next week.

 Highways England, the government company charged with operating, maintaining and improving our major A roads has announced it will hold four roadshow events in Norfolk.